yantar92/IMDgroup-pymatgen/README.md

 # Acknoledgements

-The authors acknowledge financial support from the National Centre for Research and Development (NCBR) under project WPC3/2022/50/KEYTECH/2024 and access to computational resources provided by PLGrid HPC centers (ACK Cyfronet AGH, WCSS) under projects number PLG/2024/017498, number PLL/2024/07/017633, and number PLG/2024/017498.
+We acknowledge financial support from the National Centre for Research and Development (NCBR) under project WPC3/2022/50/KEYTECH/2024.
+Computational resources were provided by the Polish high-performance computing infrastructure PLGrid, including access to the LUMI supercomputer—owned by the EuroHPC Joint Undertaking and hosted by CSC in Finland together with the LUMI Consortium—through allocation PLL/2024/07/017633, as well as additional resources at the PLGrid HPC centres ACK Cyfronet AGH and WCSS under allocation PLG/2024/017498.